Andrada2192/manual_testing_jira_redmine/README.md

 #### "Email notifications"
-- for this story 3 tests have been executed, no bugs have been reported For ensuring comprehensive coverage of the "Email notification" feature, the following scenarios have been tested:
+For this story 3 tests have been executed, no bugs have been reported For ensuring comprehensive coverage of the "Email notification" feature, the following scenarios have been tested:
 - Verify if first name can be updated when pressing save button from Information screen
 - Verify if first name can be updated when pressing save button from Information screen